Standard Conditions for the use of Christchurch City Council Parks, Reserves, Squares and legal roads for events.

 The organiser shall ensure that all participants comply with all traffic laws, regulations and bylaws at all times during the activity and that all participants comply immediately with any instructions issued by the Police or Council in the execution of their duties.

-The organiser is required to comply with decibel levels as set out in the appropriate Christchurch City Council City Plan as well as the general obligation under the Resource Management Act 1991 to keep noise to a reasonable level.
+The organiser is required to comply with decibel levels as set out in the appropriate Christchurch City Council City Plan (external link) as well as the general obligation under the Resource Management Act 1991 (external link) to keep noise to a reasonable level.

 The organiser shall not allow any vehicles to be used in Parks, Reserves or Squares without the prior written consent of Council.